darkanthem21/trabajo_bd/README.md

     ```

     ```sql
-    GRANT ALL ON SCHEMA public TO lubricentro_user;
+    GRANT ALL ON SCHEMA public TO user;
     ```

 6.  **Salir de `psql`:**